 The BBC started this train of thought about a carbon currency recently with an article describing how the world’s wealthiest are at the heart of the climate crisis, and that a new “polluter-elite” have to change their lifestyles if the world is to tackle climate change.
 New research showed that the world’s wealthiest 1% produce double the combined carbon emissions of the poorest 50%, according to the UN, and the wealthiest 5% alone – the so-called “polluter elite” – contributed 37% of emissions growth between 1990 and 2015.

 Most climate solutions call for a carbon tax to hit the polluters in their pockets, but there is a strong case to be made that they will just pay the tax and carry on polluting.
 Secondly, a carbon tax would hit people on lower incomes disproportionately.
 Creating a carbon currency, equally distributed per capita, would be fair to everyone and require the wealthy carbon abusers to buy more currency, meaning money flows from rich to poor.
-Then the allowance is reduced regularly, so there is no never-ending supply and the whole currency is based on carbon credits that are used to enforce strict controls on fossil fuel supply at the fossil fuel companies’ gas and oil wells.
+Since the allowance would be reduced regularly, there is no never-ending supply.
+In fact, the UCC mechanism functions by enforcing strict controls on fossil fuel supply via the surrender of UCCs by the oil industry, with the audit point at the fossil fuel companies’ gas and oil wells.

 A Carbon Currency

 This is the basis of the Universal Carbon Credits framework.
 This works on the low level for people, making people instantly aware of their carbon footprint via Personal Carbon Trading.